huwred/Our.Community.Polls/Source/Our.Community.Polls/readme.md

 Simple Poll Property Editor for Umbraco

+## 2.0.4 Update
+Fix to clear results cache on votng

 ## 2.0.3 Update
 Added a new ViewComponent template which allows the poll to be posted using a jquery ajax post.
 This allows you to implement code to prevent page scroll when a visitor votes.